James Garner: 1960s

-The Americanization of Emily, a literate antiwar D-Day comedy, featured a screenplay written by Paddy Chayefsky and has remained Garner's favorite of all his work.
+The Americanization of Emily, a literate antiwar D-Day comedy, featured a screenplay written by Paddy Chayefsky and remained Garner's favorite of all his work.
 In 1963, exhibitors voted him the 16th most popular star in the US and it was hoped that he might be a successor to Clark Gable.
-He also made Mister Buddwing (1966), a picture depicting a man suddenly suffering from amnesia while sitting on a bench in Central Park.
+He also made Mister Buddwing (1966), a picture depicting a man suddenly suffering from marital-trauma amnesia who finds himself sitting on a bench in Central Park without knowing how he got there.

 By October 1964, Garner had formed his own independent film production company, Cherokee Productions.
-He next starred in, and his Cherokee Productions co-produced, Norman Jewison's romantic comedy The Art of Love (1965) with Dick Van Dyke and Elke Sommer.
+He next starred in the Cherokee co-production, Norman Jewison's romantic comedy The Art of Love (1965) with Dick Van Dyke and Elke Sommer.
 The Westerns Duel at Diablo (1966) with Sidney Poitier and Hour of the Gun (1967) with Garner as Wyatt Earp and Jason Robards Jr. as Doc Holliday followed, as well as the comedy A Man Could Get Killed (1966) with Melina Mercouri and Tony Franciosa.
-Grand Prix (1966) with Eva Marie Saint and Toshiro Mifune, directed by John Frankenheimer and co-produced through Garner's own film production company Cherokee Productions, left Garner with a fascination for car racing that he often explored by actually racing during the ensuing years.
+Grand Prix (1966), directed by John Frankenheimer and co-produced through Garner's Cherokee Productions, found him supporting Yves Montand and Eva Marie Saint around the European Grand Prix racing circuit.
 The expensive Cinerama epic by MGM did not fare as well as expected at the box office and, together with the poor performance of his last six films, he was blamed for the movie not doing better, which damaged Garner's theatrical film career.

+Compounding this, playing a Grand Prix racer - and driving Formula 3 cars in that picture's filming - gave Garner the urge to race for real, distracting him from his career in front of the camera.
+He formed his own American International Racing team and both competed in and backed as team owner racing in numerous classes, captured in a documentary he co-produced and starred in, The Racing Scene, in 1969.

-In 1969, despite opposition from some at MGM and having to plead his case, Garner played Raymond Chandler's Philip Marlowe in Marlowe, a detective drama featuring an early extended kung fu scene with the great martial artist and actor Bruce Lee.
+Despite opposition from some at MGM and having to plead his case, Garner played Raymond Chandler's Philip Marlowe in Marlowe, a 1969 neo-noir featuring an early extended kung fu scene with the martial artist and actor Bruce Lee.
 The same year, Garner scored a hit with the comedy Western Support Your Local Sheriff! with Walter Brennan and Jack Elam.

 1970s

 Nichols (1971–1972)

-In 1971, Garner returned to television in an offbeat series, Nichols, in which his character was killed and replaced by a more colorless twin brother at the end of the series.
+In 1971, Garner returned to television in an offbeat series, Nichols, in which his character was killed and replaced by a less colorful twin brother at the end of the series.
 In one explanation for the unusual denouement, the recast as the character's somewhat more normal twin brother would have hopefully created a more popular series with few cast changes.
 However, according to Garner's 1999 videotaped Archive of American Television interview, Garner killed his character because they had already cancelled the show and played his own twin because they had to finish the episode.